rsk171/black-scholes-engine/README.md

 > What is the fair price today for a payoff that is uncertain in the future?

-The key idea behind both Black–Scholes and Black-76 is:
+Both Black–Scholes and Black-76 rely on the same principle:
-- uncertainty can be removed by hedging
+- uncertainty can be eliminated through continuous hedging
+- a hedged portfolio becomes risk-free
-- a hedged (risk-free) portfolio must grow at the risk-free rate
+- a risk-free portfolio must grow at the risk-free rate
-- this constraint uniquely determines the option price
+- this condition uniquely determines the option price

 ---